|

 interface', including the tithe maps and apportionments.

 The private collection of Newberry Library Trustee, Roger Baskes, is described in several short-title lists.
 [Use Internet Explorer for best results.]
-This includes over 12,000 works containing 5 or more maps (atlases, travel guides, other books with maps, and reference works), and is gradually being donated to the Newberry Library.
-Most Baskes titles are also described in the Newberry Library Cartographic Catalog.
+This includes over 12,000 works containing five or more maps (atlases, travel guides, other books with maps, and reference works), and is gradually being donated to the Newberry Library.
+Most Baskes titles are also described in the Newberry Library Cartographic Catalog (described above).

 Various commercial sites selling facsimile maps include an image gallery, although the scans are unlikely to be at high resolution.
 Blue Monocle Maps, Historic Urban Plans, Inc., Maps of the Past, Discus Media, and The Old Map Company, all sell facsimile maps online.
 The U.S. Historical Archive offers CD-ROMs of city panoramas, railroad and Civil War maps, etc., and shows selected images in low resolution; while Maps of the Past offers medium resolution images of 'restored historical maps' of the USA, in various categories.